-This lovely hundred year old Victorian house and one other old house sat in downtown Portland between a huge apartment building and a office building.
+This lovely hundred-year-old Victorian house and one other old house sat in downtown Portland between a huge apartment building and an office building.
 Unfortunately, it has since been torn down.

 My friend Kathy lives in San Fransico and visits my area once a year.
 She is one day younger than me so we joke that I am the old man and she's just a baby.